 - NameID (in the “subject” node)

 - uid (attribute)

 - emailAddress (attribute)

-When you have confirmed that the requirements are in place, provide the following information (found in the SAML metadata file from your identity provider) to your Hootsuite professional services consultant or customer success manager:
+Confirm that you have set up the requirements.
+Provide the following information (found in the SAML metadata file from your identity provider) to your Hootsuite professional services consultant or customer success manager:

 - SAML Issuer

 - SAML Login URL

 Then, depending on the type of SSO being configured, provide the following required information.
 If your users need to authenticate to Hootsuite or Hootsuite Amplify mobile apps with SSO, you should configure for SP-initiated SSO.

 - ACS ID: https://hootsuite.com/login?method=sso